dotnet/EntityFramework.Docs/entity-framework/core/providers/provider-log.md

   * Always configure column type for decimal columns in scaffolded code rather than configuring by convention.
   * Providers should not require any changes on their end.
 * https://github.com/aspnet/EntityFrameworkCore/pull/13469 - Adds CaseExpression for generating SQL CASE expressions
+* https://github.com/aspnet/EntityFrameworkCore/pull/13648 - Adds the ability to specify type mappings on SqlFunctionExpression to improve store type inference of arguments and results.